M-Hemanth1977/Multiple_Disease_Prediction_ML_web_app/README.md

 ## Overview

 This repository contains a web application for predicting multiple diseases based on user input.
 The app uses machine learning models trained on health-related datasets to provide predictions for various diseases.
-The goal is to offer a quick and easy way for users to get an idea of potential health issues based on their symptoms and other health indicators.
+The goal is to offer a quick and easy way for users to get an idea of potential health issues based on their symptoms.

 ## Features